Bira/octopus-carnival/_posts/2023-07-25-neverwinter-netherese.md

 to the Iliyanbruen Guardian, Heir of Delzoun, and the Uthgardt Barbarian.
-The book says they are definitely guilty of stealing those eladrin relics, but it's less definitive about their role in plundering the Uthgardt barrow - that could have been the Thayns depending on what the GM desires.
+The book says they are definitely guilty of stealing those eladrin relics, but it's less definitive about their role in plundering the Uthgardt barrow - that could have been the Thayans depending on what the GM desires.
 Even so, their control of the Gray Wolves will still make them cross paths with both the Barbarian and the Pack Outcast.